Fast randomized numerical rank estimation for numerically low-rank matrices: Related work

 \subsection{Related algorithms in (randomized) numerical linear algebra}

-A number of recent works focus on randomized algorithms to perform numerical linear algebra tasks on large matrices.
+A number of recent papers focus on randomized algorithms to perform numerical linear algebra tasks on large matrices.
 Specifically, randomized algorithms for either full or low-rank matrix factorization are of interest in the discussion of numerical rank estimation.
-This relevance is two-fold, as a numerical rank estimate can be a natural consequence of a factorization; and in addition, an a priori rank estimate can aid in performing a (low-rank) factorization.
-The former is the case for rank-revealing full factorizations, such as a rank-revealing QR decompositions \cite{Duersch2020randomized} or UTV factorizations \cite{Martinsson2019RandUTV}.
+This relevance is two-fold, as a numerical rank estimate can be a natural consequence of a factorization.
+In other cases, an a priori rank estimate can aid in performing a (low-rank) factorization.

+The former is the case for rank-revealing full factorizations, such as rank-revealing QR decompositions \cite{Duersch2020randomized} or UTV factorizations \cite{Martinsson2019RandUTV}.
 Full factorizations are (relatively speaking) most useful when the $\epsilon$-rank is not much smaller than the matrix dimensions, and still require cubic $O(mn^2)$ complexity.
 As we mainly consider the case where $\rank_\epsilon(A)\ll \min(m,n)$, we focus on methods that have subcubic complexity.

-A number of randomized algorithms for a low-rank factorization have been proposed (e.g. \cite{halko2011finding,Martinsson2016Arandomized,Yu2018efficient}), and they can often be modified to yield a (rank $r$) QB factorization: $A \approx QB$, where $Q\in\F^{m\times r}$ is a matrix with orthonormal columns and $B\in\F^{r\times n}$ is a short and fat matrix.
+A number of randomized algorithms for a low-rank factorization have been proposed and they can often be modified to yield a (rank $r$) QB factorization: $A \approx QB$, where $Q\in\F^{m\times r}$ is a matrix with orthonormal columns and $B\in\F^{r\times n}$ is a short and fat matrix.
 Singular value estimates can then be obtained by computing the exact singular values of $B$, which in turn leads to a numerical rank estimate.
-Within randomized algorithms for QB factorizations, we can distinguish between (adaptive) algorithms that focus on solving the fixed-precision problem (find $QB$ such that $\|A-QB\|\leq \epsilon$) and non-adaptive algorithms that focus on the fixed-rank problem (find $QB$ of exact rank $r$ such that $\|A-QB\|$ is as small as possible.
-The fixed precision problem is discussed in more detail in Section \ref{sec:fixedprecision}.
-Adaptive algorithms for this problem include RandQB\_b by Martinsson and Voronin \cite{martinsson2016randomized} and RandQB\_EI by Yu, Gu, and Li \cite{Yu2018efficient}.
-Probably the most well-known algorithm in randomized fixed-rank factorization is Randomized Rangefinder~\cite{halko2011finding}, which is a core part of the randomized SVD algorithm proposed in~\cite{halko2011finding}.
-We discuss these further, comparing with our algorithm, in Sections~\ref{sec:mainalg}--\ref{sec:exp}, to demonstrate that our algorithm is much more efficient for rank estimation, and can often be used as a convenient preprocessing step for a low-rank approximation algorithm to determine the input rank.
+Within randomized algorithms for QB factorizations, we can distinguish between (adaptive) algorithms that focus on solving the fixed-precision problem and non-adaptive algorithms that focus on the fixed-rank problem.